vbhalla/vbhalla.github.io/_posts/2019-08-07-Sagemaker-SentimentAnalysis-RNNs.md

 <form method="POST" action="https://yourAPIURL.com" onsubmit="return submitForm(this);" >
 ```

-Some Sample Reviews:
+### Some Sample Reviews:

-Input: This movie started off with so much potential and then disappointed terribly.
+**Input**: This movie started off with so much potential and then disappointed terribly.
-<br>Output: Your review was NEGATIVE!
+**Output**: Your review was NEGATIVE!

 I then grabbed a handful of reviews from Rotten Tomatoes from the L and surprisingly did pretty well<br>

-Input: Beautiful but disappointing.
+**Input**: Beautiful but disappointing.
 The images feel very real at times, but they lack the character and heart of both truly real animals and traditional animation.<br>
-Output: Your review was NEGATIVE!
+**Output** Your review was NEGATIVE!

-Input: Despite the superstar talent of the cast and the stunning presentation, it misses some of the heart that placed the original securely in the pop culture canon.<br>
+**Input**: Despite the superstar talent of the cast and the stunning presentation, it misses some of the heart that placed the original securely in the pop culture canon.<br>
-Output: Your review was POSITIVE!
+**Output** Your review was POSITIVE!